GaelL42/boss_voicer/README.md

 My lord...
 I'm... sorry...
 I'll get you... next... time...

+# Barrows Brothers Overhead dialogue :
+You dare disturb my rest!
+You dare steal from us!

+# Verzik Vitur & Vyre Orators dialogue :
+Welcome, one and all, to the Theatre of Blood.
+Verzik Vitur cordially invites you to the Theatre.
+Glory awaits those who enter the Theatre!
+Prove your worth in the Theatre!
+Only the Theatre can free you!
+You must stay and fight!
+Now that was quite the show!
+I haven't been that entertained in a long time.
+Of course, you know I can't let you leave here alive.
+Time for your final performance...
+Back again for more?
+I admire your perseverance.
+Shall we begin?
+Oh I'm going to enjoy this...
+You think you can defeat me?
+There's nothing for you there!
+There's nothing under there for you!
+Behold my true nature!
+I'm not finished with you just yet!
+You think this is over?
+(Death Noise)

 # Sol Heredit Chatbox dialogue lines (can only appear before your 1st kc) :
 By Ralos, we finally have a worthy challenger.
 You've torn through multiple waves of combatants and you're still standing.
 I'm almost impressed.